 Our Mission: Building a Clinical Trials Management System for the BSD

-The target date for deployment of the new CTMS is July 2018.
-Over the coming months, the CRI will work closely with Bad Rabbit Consulting to build the new system and integrate it into the existing BSD information system environment.
+The CRI is working closely with Bad Rabbit Consulting to build the new system and integrate it into the existing BSD information system environment.
 As the development phase is completed, the CRI team will lead a new branch of operations dedicated to evolving the system further within the clinical trials ecosystem and supporting BSD clinical informatics as a whole.

 Why build a new system?